 Sign Three: Sagging Floors or Doors and Cracked paint or plaster

 In older and wood-based homes such as Queenslanders, sagging doorways and floors can be a pretty good indicator that the stumps and structure of the house have been eaten away by white ants.
+This is one reason why proper ant capping is an essential preventative.
 Likewise, cracking in walls can indicate structural damage and is why it’s essential to have a thorough inspection when buying a house to renovate or not.

 Sign Four: Easily Damaged Skirting and Architraves

 Ever accidentally kicked a skirting board and had it crumble easily?
 Termites hollow those out, too!
 Tapping skirting boards and architraves can quickly reveal termite damage hidden in plain sight!
-See Ben at work in the video below!
+See Ben at work in the video below, looking for signs of white ants in the house during a building inspection in Brisbane.

 Sign Five: Power Failure